James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

 **Question.** Diagnostic 8 only re-estimated the BN running *stats* (label-free stat substitution).
-The stronger oracle: **with labels, fit the BN's affine (γ, β) per channel** so each class's corrupted pre-BN activation maps to its clean post-BN mean — the maximal expressivity a BN layer has.
+The stronger oracle: **with labels, fit the BN's affine (γ, β) per channel** so each class's corrupted pre-BN activation maps to its clean post-BN mean, the maximal expressivity a BN layer has.
 If even a label-fitted affine cannot recover, BN is not the lever.
 The probe also measures pre-BN class *separability* to locate where the collapse happens.